 - Tuesday: Taco Tuesday – This is a favorite around here.
 To keep it fresh, we don’t just stick to tacos.
 We like to do burrito bowls, taco salads, fajitas, nachos, or quesadillas.

-- Thursday: Breakfast for dinner – This is my favorite night because by Thursday night, I’m about thisclose to throwing my hands up in the air and letting everyone eat peanut butter by the spoonful for dinner….and sometimes I do!
-Other times we have egg sandwiches, pancakes or waffles, hash and eggs, or a veggie frittata with fruit.
+- Thursday: Breakfast for dinner – This is my favorite night because Tom usually makes us dinner.
+We most often clean out the fridge to make veggie frittatas with any leftover veggies and use up the fruit we have left on the side.
+Other times we have egg sandwiches, pancakes or waffles, hash and eggs, or quiche.

 - Friday: Pizza Friday – And we made it another week!
-Fridays we make homemade pizza, calzones, pizza bread or we go out as a special treat.
+Fridays we like to make homemade pizza, calzones, pizza bread or we go out or order in as a special treat.